 We accept cash, checks, cashier's check, money order, and credit/debit cards.

 Payments can be accepted through the mail, in person, on online at https://pay.courts.arkansas.gov/pay/

 If you mail a payment, please provide your case number(s) or payment plan number associated with your case(s).
 Make check or money order payable to "City of Little Rock".
 DO NOT SEND CASH IN THE MAIL.
 If you choose to make a payment online and do not know your payment plan number, call the court at (501) 371-4739.
 All monthly payments are due on or before the last day of every month.
 To make a payment online follow the link above.
 (REMEMBER: THERE IS A $10.00 INSTALLMENT FEE ADDED TO YOUR UNPAID BALANCE EACH MONTH THAT IS NOT CREDITED TOWARD YOUR BALANCE.)

 Little Rock District Court, Criminal Division

 Little Rock, AR 72201

-Fines and costs are due in full at the time of sentencing.
+Fines, cost, restitution, and fees are due in full at the time of sentencing.
 However, if a time payment is granted by the Judge, a ten dollar ($10.00) judicial fee will be charged the 1st day of every month for as long as there is an outstanding balance.
 (NOTE: This fee will continue to accrue every month even if a warrant for failing to pay is issued.)

 Contact Starla Frazier at (501) 371-4510 or by e-mail at email@example.com.